 Since 2018 JULIA LEIFERT is officially PETA approved vegan.

-Because even fashion can be animal friendly.
 We love animals!
 We do not want animals to be hurt, suffered or killed for our products.
-We do not use fur or leather, or down.
+We do not use fur, leather, or down.
 We exclude animal experiments.
 Since 2018 we are officially PETA approved vegan.

 The respectful handling of animals is not only a central element of our sustainability strategy, but an affair of the heart.
 With our "Non-Violence" philosophy we set a clear signal against animal cruelty and oppose any kind of cruel treatment of animals in the supply chain.

 We completely refrain from leather, fur and down in our collections.
 80% of our collections are vegan and completely free from animal ingredients.

 Nevertheless, we are not a purely vegan label, as alternative textile fiber production often still does not provide enough environmentally compatible materials that represent adequate alternatives in terms of our quality standards and our holistic sustainable claim.